UniversalDependencies/docs/_cs-pos/VERB.md

 clause, and govern the number and types of other constituents which may occur in the clause.

-Verbs are often associated with grammatical categories like tense, mood, aspect and voice, which can either be expressed inflectionally or using auxilliary verbs or particles.

 Note that the `VERB` tag covers main verbs _(content verbs),_ _modal verbs_ and
 _copulas_ but it does not cover _auxiliary verbs,_ for which there is